Discover dynamic education programs and curriculum resources about the history of our city, state, and nation.

 TECH COMMONS @ NEW-YORK HISTORICAL

-New-York Historical Society’s Tech Commons is ready to offer NYC teens a new spot to create, explore, and meet friends and mentors in a state-of-the-art multimedia space.
+New-York Historical Society’s Tech Commons is a state-of-the-art digital media and STEM maker space where teens can work with mentors, meet friends, and create.
 Whether you’re looking to do some research on our tablets, record a podcast or song, 3D print an artifact, design and code a website, or just hang out and explore, the Tech Commons is the place for you.

 This dynamic new space is loaded with a full array of digital equipment -- from fun to professional -- to help tomorrow’s leaders explore their imaginations and curiosities.